angular/angular/aio/content/guide/reactive-forms.md

   <img src="generated/images/guide/reactive-forms/profile-editor-4.png" alt="Profile Editor with aliases section, which includes an alias label, input, and button for adding another alias text input">
 </div>

 Each time a new alias instance is added, the new form array instance is provided its control based on the index.
-This allows you to track each individual control when calculating the status and value of the root control.
+This lets you track each individual control when calculating the status and value of the root control.

 **Add an alias**